pandallel/quilt/docs/src/features/implementation-plan.md

    - ~~When running with `--dir=./src`, file paths are relative to the working directory, causing errors like `Failed to read file 'materials/types.rs': No such file or directory (os error 2)`~~ **Resolved (See Below)**
    - This issue was fixed by ensuring the `DiscoveryActor` resolves relative paths to absolute paths before registering materials.
 The `CuttingActor` now receives absolute paths via the `MaterialDiscoveredEvent`.

-6. ⏩ Defer `SqliteCutsRepository` Implementation
-   - Left for a future update to keep the initial changes focused
-   - Current implementation uses SQLite for materials but keeps the in-memory cuts repository
+6. ✅ Implement SqliteCutsRepository
+   - ✅ Create schema for cuts table in `src/db.rs`
+   - ✅ Implement `SqliteCutsRepository` in `src/cutting/sqlite_repository.rs`
+   - ✅ Add comprehensive tests for all repository operations
+   - ✅ Update `QuiltOrchestrator` to use `SqliteCutsRepository` when in SQLite mode
+   - ✅ Ensure proper foreign key constraints with materials table

-**Demonstration:** Running `cargo run -- --dir=./src` uses SQLite by default, while `cargo run -- --dir=./src --in-memory` uses the original in-memory store.
+**Demonstration:** Running `cargo run -- --dir=./src` uses SQLite by default for both materials and cuts, while `cargo run -- --dir=./src --in-memory` uses the original in-memory stores.

 ### ✅ Task: Refactor Material Timestamps